albernaker/BashCourse/README.md

 ##### Global / Local declaration

 Local variable								Global variable
-It is declared inside the function	It can be declared outside the function anywhere in the program.
+It is declared inside the function and only can used in the function	It can be declared outside the function anywhere in the program.

 ### Redirections